 The Salt Lake County Commissioners formed the Housing Authority of the County of Salt Lake (doing business as Housing Connect) in 1970.
 We are a tax-exempt, municipal corporation, governed by a seven-member Board nominated by the Salt Lake County Mayor and confirmed by the County Council.
 Board members serve a four-year term with an option for a reappointment.
-Our funding comes primarily from rents we collect and subsidies from the federal government.
+Our funding comes primarily from rents we collect, subsidies from the federal government and local government grants.